 Please describe what an ‘official decision’ is in the country.

 In Italy, according to law 104/92 (art.
 3, par.
-1), a person with a disability is ‘one who presents a physical, mental or sensory impairment, stable or progressive, which causes difficulties in learning, relations or work integration, so as to cause social disadvantage and exclusion’.
-If a person is recognised as disabled according to law 104/1992, there is an ‘official decision’ of SEN.
+1), a person with a disability is ‘one who presents a physical, mental or sensory impairment, stable or progressive, which causes difficulties in learning, relations or work integration, so that to cause social disadvantage and exclusion’.
+A person who is recognised as disabled according to law 104/1992 has an ‘official decision’ of SEN.

 What educational assessment procedures are carried out and who is involved?

-The process starts with parents, who require a collegial assessment from the local health authority (according to law 104/1992, art.
+The process starts with parents, who ask for a collegial assessment from the local health authority (according to law 104/1992, art.
 12 and 13).
-The operating profile is drawn up by a multidisciplinary assessment unit and given by the family to the school.
-This document precedes the ‘individual educational plan’ that is necessary to establish an individualised path for the learner with disabilities for a more effective school inclusion.
+An operating profile is drawn up by a multidisciplinary assessment unit and is given by the family to the school.
+This document precedes the ‘individual education plan’ that is necessary to establish an individual path for the learner with disabilities for a more effective school inclusion.
 These documents are described in detail below.

 What formal, regular review processes of a child/learner’s needs, progress and support are linked to an official decision?

-The operating profile is updated with the passage of each level of education, starting from kindergarten, as well as in the presence of new physical or mental conditions.
+The operating profile is updated with the transition to each level of education, starting from kindergarten, and in the presence of new physical or mental conditions.
 The PEI is drawn up every school year by the school and the family.

 What ‘out-of-education’ means in the country